mikiyam/nopasanada/_posts/2020-05-31-learning-dariya.md

 ---

 María speaks Arabic, specifically Dariya, the local Morrocan Arabic dialect.
-Paula and Aina do not speak the language, yet, but would like to learn.
+Paula and Aina do not speak the language yet, but would like to learn.

 <!--more-->

+-

 **Aina:** I know super basic Dariya [a Moroccan Arabic dialect] words.
 When you are there, sometimes you can understand each other with signs and using those few words you know, and it is true that I can’t communicate myself with the families properly, and that sometimes breeds frustration but you always find someone who knows a little bit of English, a little bit of French, and makes the communication a bit easier.
 The language is a barrier and a challenge, it has clearly made our work more difficult, but it hasn’t stopped us from working there.